 Step 1: Determine the amount of your deposit

 Complete a request for your military earning (RI20-97).
-Attached a copy of your Discharge Certificate and submit them to the appopriate Military Finance Center.
-If service was performed during 1999 and 2000, request year-by-year earnings for these years only.
+Attach your completed RI 20-97 to a copy of your Discharge Certificate (DD 214) and submit both documents to the appropriate Military Finance Center.
+(Note: If military service was performed during 1999 and 2000, request a year-by-year earnings for these years only.)

 Step 2: Complete an application to make your deposit

-Within 45 days of submitting your application, DFAS, our payroll office, will mail you information about the amount owed and payment instructions.
-Deposits must be done prior to retiring from Federal Service.
+Your Benefits Contact will forward your documents to the Defense Finance and Accounting Service (DFAS).
+Within 45 days of receiving your documents, DFAS will mail you information about the amount owed and payment instructions.
+If you wish to pay the deposit, it must be paid prior to retiring from Federal Service.